haiku-balls/BetterDiscordArchive/plugins/readme.md

 # Download a plugin?
-Simply click the plugin you want, press "raw" and click CTRL and S to save.
+Simply click the plugin (not in the readme) you want, press "raw" and click CTRL and S to save.

 # What each plugin does